chef-cft/habitat-workshop-environment/README.md

 ### Workstations labels /w colors & suits

 This program is setup to label workstations for workshop students.
 When it runs it will prompt you for a color and a # of workstations.
-You will then end up with Workstations in AWS us-west with names of 'workstation-red-hearts-02'.
+You will then end up with Workstations in AWS us-west with names such as 'workstation-red-hearts-02'.

 After all workstations have been generated then you can have the enjoyment of putting the name/IP info into a gist for the students to access.